-Tuition and fees are waived for those students who receive full financial support in the form of teaching assistantships, which is the only form of financial support that is offered through the department.
-Teaching Assistantship positions are competitive and currently 15 of our graduate students receive financial support in the form of teaching assistantships.
+Tuition and fees are waived for those students who receive full financial support in the form of teaching assistantships, which is the main form of financial support that is offered through the department.
+Teaching Assistantship positions are competitive and currently 8 of our graduate students receive financial support in the form of teaching assistantships.
 Teaching assistant positions are for a total of two years (4 semesters) and include a full tuition waiver and a $16,000/year stipend.
 Receiving financial aid usually means teaching two to three introductory lab classes in the afternoons to non-science majors.
 Students awarded with a teaching assistantship are provided a computer.
 Geology T.A.s have access to an Apple Mac Mini computer in their office cubicle with a variety of installed software and environmental science T.A.s get access to PCs.

 - AAPG Foundation’s Grants-in-Aid program